GeorgianF/eLearning_Website_Project1/README.md

 https://mycolor.space/
 https://material.io/resources/color/#!/?view.left=0&view.right=0

-Features:

 Navivation:
+Top-left corner there si the logo, that it's animated, with an link to the index.html page.

-In present on the top-right corner where there are link to other pages likes Courses, Plans, Register, but also Home.
-There are styled like a button, onnce you hover over them, the color changes.
+In the top-right corner where there are link to other pages likes Courses, Plans, Register, but also Home.
+There are styled like a button, once you hover over them, the color changes.
 The font and color are in contrast with each other.
 The navigation, tells the visitor where he can find the certain section, within the website, easy to find.

-The frst page, Home page, is structured in different sections:
+The first page, Home page, is structured in different sections:

 Section 1: About

 The user will find a short wisdom phrase about the learning process, and a button that will send him to the courses page.

 <img width="969" alt="Screenshot 2021-11-17 at 05 00 41" src="https://user-images.githubusercontent.com/91877102/142132351-1c691353-b4ec-4890-9f10-610be71d035f.png">

 Section 2 and 4: Features